NoLtour/Uni-notes/(Year 1,2) SESA2024 Astronautics/8 Power subsystem/primary and secondary power system.md

 ### Primary power system
 The main source of electrical energy (i.e. for an earth orbiting satellite this is often the conversion of sunlight into electrical energy using a solar panel).

+Other examples include:
+- RTGs
+- Fuel cells
+- Batteries (in the event they aren't rechargeable)

-### Secondary power system
+### Secondary power system (rechargeable energy storage)
-An electrical storage device, which implies the use of a battery, although other possibilities exist.
+An electrical storage device, which implies the use of a battery, although other possibilities exist such as flywheels.